yielda-game/yielda-game.github.io/_posts/2022-09-21-glowing-review.md

 >
 > Clever players will know how to bet, based on what the game data tells them.
 If they have bags, they can sacrifice a smaller portion of their funds to skew the game in the direction they want, in order to gain more than they lose (say invest a losing 20% to throw the numbers off, in order for all shorter bets to win etc).
 >
-> This game of is really clever!
+> This game is really clever!
 It's the most interesting and engaging DeFi project I’ve seen so far.
 It’s actually the most truly "GameFi" project I’ve looked at.
 >
 > About the name...
 I’m not so sure the author realizes how badly "ponziFarm" will go down among crypto enthusiasts.
 Anyone outside of crypto will immediately think “scam”!
 >